 Each year, the Fraternity and Sorority Office plans either a Hazing Prevention Day or Hazing Prevention Week in the Fall semester of the academic year.
 Be on the lookout on our Facebook & Instagram page for updated events.

-• Doug Zuidema, Assistant Director of Student Rights and Responsibility - Conduct & Intergrity Programs, dzuidema@ucmerced.edu, 209-228-5442
+- Alex Llamas, Assistant Director of Student Rights and Responsibility - Conduct & Integrity Programs, allamas2@ucmerced.edu, 209-228-5442

-• Office of the Ombuds, A Confidental, Informal, Neutral, and Independent resource for all UC Merced community members, 209-228-4410
+- Office of the Ombuds, A Confidential, Informal, Neutral, and Independent resource for all UC Merced community members, 209-228-4410